Around mui

 A market that sells fresh vegetables and fruits that are often found in Okinawa.
 You can purchase fresh vegetables and fruits that are delivered and arranged by farmers themselves.
 You may come across rare vegetables and fruits that you don’t usually see.
 It is a popular market with a local feel.

-Ou island Fish market
+Ou island

 The local fish market is lined with several fish shops, and you can find rare and colorful fish on display.
 We also recommend taking some of the local tuna, which is loved by Okinawa, and dried squid, which is a summer tradition, back to your accommodation for dinner or snacks.
 About 7 minutes by car from mui.
 Although it is an island, it is a small fisherman’s island that can be crossed by car.